On the hat guessing number of a planar graph class: Multiple guesses, vertex partitions, and edge density

 The first of our tools follows from a simple application of Lov\'asz's Local Lemma \cite{LLL}; see \cite{Farnik} for more details. \begin{lemma} Let $s \geq 1$ be an integer.
 If $G$ is a graph of maximum degree $\Delta$, then $\HG_s(G) < (\Delta+1)es$. \end{lemma}

-Our next two tools both tell us that if the vertices of a graph can be partitioned into sets satisfying certain conditions, then the hat guessing number of the graph is bounded.
-The following lemma was introduced by Bosek et al.~\cite{Jaroslaw}, but since the proof is simple and elegant, we will include it.
+Our next tool tells us that if the vertices of a graph can be partitioned into sets satisfying certain conditions, then the hat guessing number of the graph is bounded.
+This tool was introduced by Bosek et al.~\cite{Jaroslaw}.